khaliziq99/BagApp/README.md

 # BagApp
-This is one of my project in making android app during my studies If you want full coding, can message me.
+This is one of my project in making android app during my studies.
+If you want full coding, can message me.